k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 Note: The removal of a DB object automatically updates the SQL query in the **Query Builder** window.

 ### 3. Selecting the Columns in a DB Object
-To select columns from a DB object, do either:
+To select columns from a DB object, perform either one of the following choices:
 * Check specific **columns** in the **DB object** to include them in the SELECT statement.
 * Click the **asterisk** in the **DB object** to generate the following SQL syntax: <pre><code> Select * from [Table Name]; </code></pre>